-At Televeda, bingo was one of our most requested classes to get all-online immediately.
-Bingo keeps your mind active, boosts your physical health, and creates a time for socialization where players can have fun and make friends.
-And when it’s virtual, all these benefits come from the safety of your homes.
+In Televeda's virtual community, bingo was one of our most requested classes to get all-online immediately.
+Bingo keeps your mind active, boosts your physical health, and creates a time for socialization where players can have fun and make new friends.
+And when it’s virtual, anyone can join in!

 Hitting all aspects of your health, bingo (whether it’s virtual or in person) is the way to go!
 Bingo already made the transition to the online world before social distancing made it necessary, but some of your seniors may not have had this virtual experience yet.
 By following these virtual bingo guidelines, you’ll help seniors embrace technology, make friends, and have fun!